-Master's Thesis/Design Project
+Master's Thesis

-Students in the thesis option must complete a program of research culminating in a thesis, for at least six credits, that contributes to a selected area of knowledge.
-Students in the design project option must complete a comprehensive design project for three credit hours during the final semester of the program.
-Projects are normally industry related and developed through an industrial partner.
+Students in the thesis option must complete a program of research culminating in a thesis, for at least nine credits, that contributes to a selected area of knowledge.

-A student must complete his/her thesis/ design project under direct supervision and guidance of a principal advisor.
+A student must complete his/her thesis under direct supervision and guidance of a principal advisor.
 This principal advisor will serve as the chair of the student's examining committee and is appointed no later than the end of the third semester of study in the program.
 The committee also includes two additional faculty members.
-For the thesis option, one of the additional faculty members must be selected from outside the program.
+One of the additional faculty members must be selected from outside the program.
 The committee could also include one or more co-advisor.